brunofalmeida/MyTime-iOS/Design/README.md

 ### Secondary Functions

-- Set goals per day, week, month, etc. (how much time to spend on areas/tasks)
-- Track use of time in real-time
+- Time tasks in real-time or record tasks from memory
+- View tasks by priority or a list of all tasks
-- View time spent on areas/tasks this day, week, month, etc.
+- Analyze and graph time spent on priorities by day, week, month
-- Compare goals to actual use of time
-- Actively provide suggestions and advice for time management

 ## Version History